 The bottom line

 The Citi Diamond Preferred is best for a specific type of consumer — someone who plans to carry a balance and hopes to pay as little as possible to do so.
 This can apply to big-ticket items charged to a card or debt consolidated from other credit cards.

 Keep in mind that this card is geared toward consumers with good or excellent credit.
 If your credit score needs work and you know you can’t qualify, you may want to look at credit cards for fair credit or bad credit.

-There are numerous reasons to fall in love with the Citi Diamond Preferred — but it’s important to consider all angles and compare the card against other options before submitting your application.
+There are numerous reasons to fall in love with the Citi Diamond Preferred — but it’s important to consider all angles (including the higher balance transfer fee and noncompetitive rewards offerings), and compare the card against other options before submitting your application.